Robert G. Bednarik

 Member, UISPP Commission on Rock Art

-I have produced over 600 refereed scientific publications, mostly in cognitive epistemology and palaeoart studies, also general and replicative archaeology, soil science, speleology, deontology, semiotics, neuroscience and geomorphology.
-In all more then 1300 publications, including a series of books and edited volumes.
+I have produced over 700 refereed scientific publications, mostly in cognitive epistemology and palaeoart studies, also general and replicative archaeology, soil science, speleology, deontology, semiotics, neuroscience, psychology and geomorphology.
+In all more then1400 publications, including a series of books and edited volumes.
 I have appeared in 18 film documentaries, presented some 275 papers at professional meetings and invited lectures, and have given about 565 interviews to the printed and electronic media, in many parts of the world.

 Field research in various thematic and geographical areas: especially in central, northern, eastern, western and southern Europe; Siberia, India, China, Saudi Arabia, Indonesia, Canada, U.S.A., Mexico, Caribbean, various South American countries, southern Africa, Morocco, all regions of Australia.

-Innovations: first in the world to date rock art directly with radiometric methods (reprecipitated carbonates in Malangine Cave, Australia); developed first non-interfering rock art dating method (microerosion method, first applied at Lake Onega, Russia); introduced advanced statistics in Australian archaeology (Brainerd-Robinson method).
+Innovations: first in the world to date rock art directly with radiometric methods (reprecipitated carbonates in Malangine Cave, Australia, 1980); developed first non-interfering rock art dating method (microerosion method, first applied at Lake Onega, Russia); introduced advanced statistics in Australian archaeology (Brainerd-Robinson method).
 Developed new techniques for assessing weathering of silica minerals, and for studying cave climate; invented an instrument to measure the porosity of rock; conducted first comprehensive study of wall markings in caves, first to investigate Pleistocene seafaring, established taphonomic logic in 1993, metamorphology in 1995.
-Responsible for major scientific discoveries in various countries, including oldest known rock art in the world, first Palaeolithic art of China, first petroglyphs in central India, largest petroglyph concentration in the world (1967-1970, Dampier Archipelago, Western Australia) and much of the cave art of Australia.
+Responsible for major scientific discoveries in various countries, including oldest known rock art in the world, first Palaeolithic art of China, first Palaeolithic rock art of central Europe, largest petroglyph concentration in the world (1967-1970, Dampier Archipelago, Western Australia) and much of the cave art of Australia.
+Established the role of exograms in 1987, discovered KEM (kinetic energy metamorphosis) in 2014 and compressive-tensile rock markings in 2019.
 Founded Archaeological Soil Lab in 1980, Archaeological Publications and AURA in 1983, and co-founded IFRAO in 1988.
-Conducted extensive ethnographic research among Aborigines before it became fashionable, campaigned actively for Aboriginal control of sites of indigenous heritage, and frequently engaged in trying to prevent the destruction of rock art worldwide.
+Conducted extensive ethnographic research among Aborigines before it became fashionable, campaigned actively and successfully for Aboriginal control of sites of indigenous heritage, and frequently engaged in trying to prevent the destruction of rock art worldwide.